surifirstpin/biplus_documentation/docs/FirstPin website.md

 #### Better Insights across all Domains

-AcuBi Streamline workforce Planning, performance tracking, Analysis and improves the quality in a dynamic regulatory environment for all domains.
+AcuBi Streamlines workforce Planning, Performance Tracking, Analysis and improves the quality in a dynamic regulatory environment for all domains.

 # **AcuBi** IN ACTION

 #### Connect to any Data Source

 Import data from files,databases, cloud drives, popular business applications and in-house apps.
-Its rapid setup connects people to data quickly and retrieve massive amount of data with an ease.
+Its rapid setup connects people to data quickly and retrieve massive amount of data with a ease.

 #### Variety of Reporting Components